How to make the most of your marriage ceremony music

 1. Choose Your Device & Music Service

 These two go hand-in-hand.
-My recommendation is to use Spotify or iTunes.
+My recommendation is to use Spotify.
 Of course you can use other similar services, but remember that you’re going to be asking someone to play DJ on the day and you want to be sure that they’ll be able to use it easily.

 If you choose to use Spotify you’ll need a Premium account that allows you to download music and play it offline.

-If you do decide to use your phone, make sure you put it in airplane mode before the ceremony and remove the passcode.
+When using a phone to play your music it is important to put it in airplane mode before the ceremony and remove the passcode.
+Ideally, get your DJ to use their own device so they are familiar with where everything is and how it works.
 The last thing you want is someone calling over the loud-speaker during your ceremony or your DJ not able to unlock your phone to play the next song.

 1. Create Your Playlists